 Right to Request Limits on Uses and Disclosures of Your PHI -You have the right to request restrictions to how we use and disclose your PHI.
 Your request must be in writing and sent to the Privacy Officer.
-We will review your request but we are not required to agree to your request.
+We are not required to agree to your request, unless your request is to restrict our sharing of your PHI with a health plan in order to receive payment, and the restricted PHI pertains solely to items or services for which you have paid your bill in full out of your own pocket.
 If we agree to your request, we will document the restrictions and abide by them, except in emergency situations as necessary.
-You may not limit the uses and disclosures that we are legally required or allowed to make.
+You may not limit the uses and disclosures that we are legally required to make.